dmbarbour/glas/docs/GlasImpl.md

 * I still favor bump-pointer allocation, but I'm not married to it.
 This design doesn't rely on location to distinguish cells as 'new', thus I can also use fragmented allocation, e.g. using the prior marks.
 Mixed allocation modes are feasible.
 * New registers, thunks, etc. are initialized as 'scanned', thus don't need special handling within a GC cycle.
 * When writing to a slot that initially contains NULL - or perhaps small constant data embedded into pointer bitfields - pushing the prior value to a scan buffer becomes dropping the prior value.

+### Compacting old gen?

+I'd like to occasionally compact a subset of old pages, e.g. to free up some heap address space.
+But at the moment, I don't have a good solution for moving data from old pages without breaking old-to-old links.

+One viable option is to track old-to-old references in cards, or perhaps to build up a special card for ref-to-compacting when performing marks.
+Or perhaps, while marking, we could record the

+        // Problem: I want to compact a subset of old pages, but I cannot
+        // find old-to-old references.
+One option is intra-gen cards, but
+        // that adds overhead to a lot of allocations (whereas old-to-young
+        // only impacts mutations, )

 ### Arrays